 Liselotte’s life and journey to England were far beyond the experiences or imagination of both Mr and Mrs Marshall.
 She had been, in succession, a rather privileged health sojourner – and then a destitute refugee – in Switzerland, a stateless “Displaced Person” in the U.S. and an immigrant in post-war England, where she arrived three weeks short of her thirtieth birthday.

 Born in 1923 into a prosperous German-Jewish family, as an infant Liselotte contracted tuberculosis, one of the most feared illnesses of the time.
 Almost as much to protect the family and community from the disease as to find a cure for her condition, when Liselotte was three years old she was sent by her parents to a sanatorium in the Swiss Alps .
-During occasional periods of remission, Liselotte would return, for a few weeks, to the family in Usingen, a small town in the Taunus mountain range north of Frankfurt, for short stays.
-Her parents – Siegfried and Clara Rosenberg – would visit her at the clinic in Leysin as often as possible, visits that their daughter would come to dread.
-Her last trip home was in 1937, by which time Germany was firmly under Nazi control, a regime that Usingen seemed to embrace with enthusiasm.
+During occasional periods of remission, Liselotte would, for a few weeks, return to the family in Usingen, a small town in the Taunus mountain range north of Frankfurt, for short stays.
+Her parents – Siegfried and Clara Rosenberg – would visit her at the clinic in Leysin as often as possible, visits that their increasingly estranged daughter would come to dread.
+Her last trip home was in 1937, by which time Germany was firmly under Nazi control, a regime that Usingen seemed to embrace with particular zeal.
 After a group of children, chanting “Jewish cripple”, hurled stones at a limping Liselotte, she was hurriedly returned to what was still believed to be the safety of Switzerland.